falcosecurity/libs/test/vm/README.md

 ```

-Upon successful kernel change we loop over each driver and compiler version to test run the `scap-open` binary and perform verifications.
-Success implies that the driver loaded and served events up to userspace.
-For kmod we do not unload the kernel module after the unit test and rather force reboot the VM to be resilient against possible buggy kernel modules.
+After successfully changing the kernel, we proceed to iterate over each driver and compiler version to execute the scap-open binary and conduct verifications over SSH remote commands.
+A successful outcome indicates that the driver successfully loaded and delivered events to the userspace.

+For the kmod driver, instead of unloading the kernel module after the unit test, we opt to force a reboot of the VM.
+This approach ensures resilience against any potential issues with buggy kernel modules.

 ```bash